LDC Group: Sales

 LDC markets its products under a number of brands, among others Le Gaulois, Maître Coq and Marie.
 LDC also supplies chicken to McDonald's.

 Shareholders

 Around 70% of the shares are owned by the families Lambert (39.2%), Chancereul (17.3%), Huttepain (8.86%) and Guillet (3.89%).
 Around 13% are in public float, the other shares belong to white-collar workers, to the Sofiprotéol group and to the cooperative Agricole Fermiers de Loué.

 Controversies

+LDC has been criticized by animal welfare organizations, notably regarding the density of animals and the usage of the fast-growing Ross 308 breed.
+French nonprofit L214 campaigned for LDC to adopt the European Chicken Commitment, which establishes a set of animal welfare standards for factory farms.
+In July 2025, LDC pledged to follow the European Chicken Commitment by 2028 for its brands Maître CoQ and Le Gaulois.

 After an analysis of chicken meat samples in 2020, Germanwatch criticized that 57% of the samples from LDC were contaminated and 45% of the samples were found featuring antimicrobial resistance against drugs of last resort.